0xlilnas/gin-authentication/README.md

 #### How to setup this project locally:

-Please ensure you have go installed in your machine by typing this in your terminal
+Please ensure you have go and docker installed in your machine by typing this in your terminal
 ```
 go version
+docker version
 ```
 #### Installation: